 White magic has several applications, it supposedly can reverse curses (it really can’t), bring love, find a good job, improve ‘luck’ with money, or succeed in business.
 The focus will be on white magic that deals with supposed healing or cures.

-Apologist for the practice of white magic or occult healing may say they are practicing goodness and benevolence – that they do not cast spells to harm others.
-However magic in any form is the work of the devil.
+Apologists for the practice of white magic or occult healing may say they are practicing goodness and benevolence – that they do not cast spells to harm others.
+However, magic in any form is the work of the devil.
 The Bible is clear that Satan disguises himself as an angel of light (2 Cor.
 11:14).

 The late Christian theologian Kurt Koch, who had over 40 years of counseling experience related to the occult noted: